zks0002/fixedpoint/docs/source/arithmetic.rst

     >>> float(x)
     0.0

-Note that even though *u* and *s* can be represented without overflow in both *UQ2.0* and *Q2.0* formats (their difference can too), 2 bits are still added to the maximum integer bit width for the result.
+Note that even though **u** and **s** can be represented without overflow in both *UQ2.0* and *Q2.0* formats (their difference can too), 2 bits are still added to the maximum integer bit width for the result.
 This makes for deterministic bit growth.
-Use :meth:`~.FixedPoint.clamp` or :meth:`~.FixedPoint.wrap` to revert back to the original Q format if needed.

 ..  doctest:: mixed signedness subtraction
     :skipif: should_skip("mixed signedness subtraction")